 It’s been said that armies prepare to fight their last war instead of their next, but the U.S. Army Financial Management Command is aimed at making that nothing but just an old adage when it comes to funding the fight of the future.

-In that effort, USAFMCOM is now accepting applications through June 24 from active, reserve and National Guard Soldiers for its new banking short course, which will be conducted via a hybrid model July 5-Nov.
+In that effort, USAFMCOM launched a new banking short course, which will be conducted via a hybrid model July 5-Nov.
 18.

 “The next major conflict will happen with a speed and lethality that mankind has never seen before,” said Col. Greg Worley, U.S. Army Finance and Comptroller School commandant.
 “We are a force-projection Army, which means we need to be able to rapidly open a theater to project decisive force to anywhere in the world.